 The Unplug Collective was founded by Amanda Taylor, a Jamaican student attending college in NYC.
 We are a team of Black college students dedicated to building community.
-We are a platform where Black women and non-binary people have been sharing stories about body discrimination, mental health and more since 2019.
+We are a platform where Black women and gender-expansive people have been sourcing and sharing stories about body discrimination, mental health and more since 2019.
 We prioritize working closely with you to tell your stories because we believe that each of us holds tremendous power to educate and inspire.

 We focus on anti-body discrimination work by reimagining:

 - medical discrimination

 Here, we tell the stories that we’ve never been allowed to tell.
 This is a space that centers the lived experiences of Black women and Black gender-expansive people.